 Even now, I still use these low-budget tactics to promote my businesses online.

-About our guest author - Peter Ellington has been writing about internet marketing for a number of years and enjoys sharing his knowledge with those new to the industry.
+Peter Ellington has been writing about internet marketing for a number of years and enjoys sharing his knowledge with those new to the industry.
 He knows how important a business education can be, and that's why he also works for a private tuition site in Singapore.